So, now that you’ve signed your Epic contract, what’s next?

 One of the expected benefits of an investment in Epic is to leverage the technology as a relationship enabler for community physicians and community hospitals alike.
 There is no reason to delay the planning required to extend technology until after go-live.
 Building a successful connect program can and should start from the onset.

-Community Connect is a strategic project, not an IT project, and should be planned for and incorporated into any Epic implementation.
-There are several ways of developing a connect program.
+Community Connect is a strategic project with impacts and stakeholders throughout your organization.
+There are several ways of developing a connect program, but all successful extensions have included a significant program planning process to eliminate issues down the road which are costly both from an hours and public perception perspective.
 During a major hospital implementation, the local community of providers is usually a key group of stakeholders that can greatly increase the success of your implementation.
 By including Community Connect as a concurrent part of the Epic strategy, a host hospital can leverage the momentum gained by the implementation.
 Additionally, by including the community you can ensure they remain affiliated as strong referring partners throughout the transition.
 Standardizing the community on your technology platform will also ensure a smooth transition in record sharing and increase quality for the patient community.

 Including CC as a part of an affiliate hospital expansion can also be strategically important.
 As design decisions are made around implementation of your new affiliate install, community providers associated with the affiliate hospital should be included in the strategy; again, ensuring strong relationships will maintain referral patterns and prevent the rebuilding of market share post-implementation.
-Including the community, along with the affiliate, is often perceived very favorably by the affiliate as well; be sure to include the entire community instead of excluding some, or relegating them to a “phase II”.
+Including the community, along with the affiliate, is often perceived very favorably by the affiliate as well.

 In short, much in the way that Epic is a key component of the overall technology strategy, Community Connect and Community Hospital programs should be integral to the Epic strategy.
 This will help ensure strong community relationships, facilitate business interactions, and bring about greater patient care quality.